Coupling induced emergent topology in a two-leg fermionic ladder: Results

 Thouless charge pumping (TCP)~\cite{Thouless1983} is a versatile platform to characterize the topological phase in the system through periodic modulation of system parameters.
 This involves slow and cyclic variation of at least two parameters in the system resulting in a quantized particle transport even in the absence of an external bias.
 One of the parameters drives the system through a topological phase transition, while an additional staggered potential term breaks the inversion symmetry and maintains a finite bulk gap throughout the cycle.
 This is crucial for ensuring adiabaticity, which is a key requirement for quantized charge transport.
-During the adiabatic cycle, the system transitions from a topological phase to a trivial phase and back to the initial topological phase, enclosing the topological phase transition point.
+During the adiabatic cycle, the system traverses from a topological phase to a trivial phase and back to the initial topological phase, enclosing the topological phase transition point.
 This process results in the transport of a quantized number of particles and, the number of particles transported is solely determined by the topological invariant, i.e., the Chern number of the system.
 TCP has been widely investigated in various theoretical and experimental studies in recent years as a key tool for understanding topological phase transitions~\cite{Lohse2016,Takahashi2016pumping,monika_review,Hayward2018,rice_mele,monika_review,Asboth2016_rm,bound_pump1,bound_pump3,juliafare_quantum,Kuno2017,bertok_pump,mondal_phonon,Hayward2018,spin_pumping,pumping_quasicrystals,Taddia2017,pumping_1d,hubbarad_thouless_pump,qubit_pumping,padhan_ladder,seba_nphy_pumming,seba_nature_pumping,pumping_esslinger,pump_reversal_esslinger}.
 The Rice-Mele model provides a well-established framework for describing charge pumping protocols.
+To investigate the topological phase transition occurring as a function of $t_p$ at $\rho=1/2$, we propose a pumping protocol that is governed by the Hamiltonian